vasspilka/vasspilka.github.io/_drafts/2025-29-09-the-iesie-development-framework.markdown

 date: "2025-09-27 20:43:21 +0200"
 ---

-If you've ever worked in a startup, you know the drill: new ideas flying around constantly, priorities shifting like sand, and everyone scrambling to build features that might completely change next week.
-After years of navigating this beautiful chaos, I've noticed something interesting—it's rarely the actual building that slows us down.
-It's the fuzzy space between "hey, what if we..." and "here's exactly what we need to build."
+If you've ever worked in a startup, you know the drill: new ideas flying around constantly, priorities shifting like sand, and a lot of scrambling to build features that might have different requirements next week.
+After years of navigating this beautiful chaos, I've noticed something interesting, it's rarely the actual building that slows us down.
+It's the uncertain space between "hey, what if we..." and "now we know exactly what needs to be build."

 ## The Real Problem with Moving Fast

-Most startups I've worked with share a common pattern: they leap straight from a brilliant idea to writing code, skipping the crucial steps of careful planning and coordination.
-The result?
-Developers spend days building something, only to hear "that's not quite what we meant" right before they are about to ship.
-It's not that requirements changed because of new business insights, but rather nobody really understood what they were building in the first place.
+A common theme in startups is that they leap straight from a brilliant ideas to writing code, this can be very rewarding when the idea is clear in the coders head.
+Unfortunately the reality is that it's hard to form clear ideas, and it get's much harder when we have to communicate them to someone else.
+When startups skip the steps of careful planning and coordination the result is often that developers spend days or event weeks building something, only to hear "that's not quite what we need" moments from the deadline.
+It's not that requirements changed because of new business insights, but rather nobody really understood what we were building in the first place.

-This problem became crystal clear at my current startup, Teacherspace.
-With AI coding assistants now able to generate entire features in minutes, our old excuse of "development takes time" vanished.
-Suddenly, the real bottleneck was exposed: we weren't exactly sure of what needed to be built before we started building it.
+This becomes more obvious with AI coding assistants now able to generate entire features in minutes, with clear goals and alignment one can do a weeks work in a day.
+Our old excuse of "development takes time" is slowly vanishing.
+And it's becoming obvious that the real bottleneck was always understading and communicating what needed to be built.

 ## IESIE: A Framework for AI-Driven Development

+It all started some time ago after a rushed week of development we had another of these "damn, this should be different" moments.
+And it felt like that was one too many, the straw that broke the camels back, something had to change.
+It's not that situations like that are extremely time-consuming (even though they can be), but it's the energy they drain.
+A two hour fix, can leave you sour for the rest of the day, because you know that it would be 0 hours if only it got mentioned a couple of days back.

-After a rushed week of development we found out that a feature we just shipped did not quite hit the mark.
-The designs did not include some of the requirements and the final implementation was not quite what we wanted.
-There I realized something needed to change so after some brainstorming I developed what I call the IESIE Development Framework (pronounced like "easy"—because that's what development should feel like).
-It's designed to guide small product iterations—what we call Projects—from that initial spark of an idea all the way through to measuring their impact in production.
+As software developers we learn to expect and manage these type of situations so that they don't affect us as much, but the hard truth is that they are quite inefficient and very often unnessesary.
+To solve this let's present, the IESIE Development Framework (pronounced like "easy" because that's what building products should feel like).
+It's a method for fast moving teams to effectively make medium to large product iterations from an initial spark of an idea all the way through to measuring it's impact in production.

 IESIE breaks down into five progressive stages, each building on the last:

-### 1. Ideation: Where Everything Starts
+### 1. Ideation: A problem in need of a solution

+You face a problem

 This is the fun, messy beginning where someone on the team says, "What if we could..."
 Usually it's just one or two people with a spark of an idea.
 At this stage, things are rough and uncertain—and that's perfectly fine.

 The goal here isn't to have all the answers but to capture the essence of the idea clearly.
 We document three key things:
 - **The problem**: What pain point are we addressing?
-- **The rough solution**: How might we solve this? (emphasis on "might")
-- **Why now**: What makes this the right time to tackle this?
+- **When**: What makes this the right time to tackle this?

-The output?
-A simple one-pager that communicates the idea clearly enough that others can understand and engage with it.
-Nothing fancy—just enough to move forward.
+- **Proposed solution**: How to approch the solution?

 ### 2. Exploration: Reality Check Time

+Now that everyone can clearly see the

 This is where the magic happens.
 The broader team comes together to poke holes in the idea (constructively, of course).
 Each perspective adds crucial context: